yendrrek/assessment/README.md

 [x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

+[x] Show summary of the result above the red box.

 [ ] Make the CSS work in other browsers like in Chrome.
 The site breaks, for example, in Firefox.

-[ ] Show summary of the result above the red box.
-(Work in progress, partially completed).

-[ ] Add option for sending result by email as an attachment.
+[ ] Add option for sending search results by email.

 [ ] Let users generate their own random file, to avoid situation when a user overwrites other user's event-file.